Glossary

 Review before prod, commit by commit.

 Per-commit preview URLs used to review changes before production.
-Enables fast iteration and safe review of content/UX updates.
+Enables fast iteration and safe review of content and UX updates.